TortCode/ACM-Research-coding-challenge-23S/README.md

 ![full_hr](https://user-images.githubusercontent.com/44101297/214127455-358f40d8-e882-4106-bf61-7806d7397cac.png)

 From this diagram it is hard to distinguish supergiants from hypergiants and also brown dwarves from red dwarves, so we need to look for better properties to distinguish these classes.

+## Data Augmentation

+We rename various columns to easier to type names as follows.
+- rad: Radius
+- temp: Temperature
+- lum: Luminosity
+- abs_mag: Absolute Magnitude
+- type: Star Type
+- color: Star Color
+- spectral_cls: Spectral Class

+Then we map the letters in `spectral_cls` to numbers as follows
+1. O
+2. B
+3. A
+4. F
+5. G
+6. K
+7. M
+and store the new column as `spec_cls_num`.

+Additionally, spectral classes are closely related with star colors, so we map each color to its most commonly associated spectral class number and store this column as `color_num`.

+Finally, to discover exponential patterns using linear correlations, we add columns `log_temp`, `log_rad`, and `log_lum`, which contain the natural logarithms of their counterparts.

 ## Giants Analysis